- 1 Pharyngitis definition

 Is it strep or not?

-As mentioned earlier a combination of symptoms usually appear if it is strep throat (fever, enlarged lymph nodes and the absence of cough)
+As mentioned earlier a combination of symptoms usually appears if it is strep throat (fever, enlarged lymph nodes and the absence of cough).

 If two or more symptoms appear a rapid test or throat culture must be done.